-And then, one final application was sent to us.
+And then, we received one final application.
 Our coordinator promised this girl was perfect for our family.
 When my hubby saw her holding a puppy in her profile picture, he knew that was true.

 And so, we said, “YES!”
 I started emailing Bruna to get to know her a bit better before she arrived.
 We even Skyped with her and our nieces.
 I was so excited and so nervous.
-I looked at Dane and questioned, “Are we ready for this?!”
+Looking at Dane, I questioned, “Are we ready for this?!”
 I could not believe we were finally going to have a two-legged kiddo in our home.

 And then, on December 28, our dream came true.
 Bruna arrived to live with us.
-We gave hugs, we took pictures, and we brought her home (without her bags because they were lost….)
-And that is when the adventure really began!
+We hugged, we took pictures, and we brought her home (without her bags because they were lost…) And that is when the adventure really began!

 For the beginning of Dane and my story, read “Before We Knew: The Diagnosis of Severe Infertility.”